 Elimination of karmic residue results in moksha.

-*… The term machine should here be understood in the sense of a Turing Machine, namely as a set of abstract (transformation) rules (or conditions), to wit, an algorithm or fractal.
+5. The term machine should here be understood in the sense of a Turing Machine, namely as a set of abstract (transformation) rules (or conditions), to wit, an algorithm or fractal.

 7. … i.e. fodder